-CICAD notes with concern that Belize does not develop or implement a plan for the promotion and strengthening of technical assistance and horizontal cooperation among member states and with states outside the Western Hemisphere, as well as with relevant international and regional organizations, and related initiatives and programs.
-Additionally, the country has not established secure communication channels for the exchange of intelligence information on drug interdiction and control.
-Moreover, the country does not promote the exchange, with member states and with states outside of the Western Hemisphere, and with relevant international and regional organizations, of best practices on training, specialization, and professional development of the staff responsible for implementing the national drug policies and strategies.
-Additionally, Belize does not participate in regional coordination activities to prevent crimes related to drug trafficking, such as firearms trafficking, extortion, kidnapping, money laundering, and corruption, among others.
-Moreover, in the country, there are no bilateral mechanisms for coordination and collaboration with other countries, focused on the dismantling of criminal groups linked to drug trafficking and related crimes.
-Additionally, CICAD observes that Belize has not promoted technology transfers among and between OAS member states and international (including regional) organizations or promoted information sharing among them.
-Additionally, CICAD notes that Belize does not promote the dissemination of good practices or the exchange of successful research experiences among and between member states and international organizations on drug policies.
+CICAD notes that Antigua and Barbuda develops and implements a plan for the promotion and strengthening of technical assistance and horizontal cooperation among member states and with states outside the Western Hemisphere, as well as with relevant international and regional organizations, and related initiatives and programs.
+Additionally, the country has established secure communication channels for the exchange of intelligence information on drug interdiction and control.
+Moreover, Antigua and Barbuda promotes the exchange, with member states and with states outside of the Western Hemisphere, and with relevant international and regional organizations, of best practices on training, specialization, and professional development of the staff responsible for implementing the national drug policies and strategies.
+Also, the country participates in regional coordination activities to prevent crimes related to drug trafficking, such as firearms trafficking, extortion, kidnapping, money laundering, and corruption, among others.
+Furthermore, in Antigua and Barbuda there are bilateral mechanisms for coordination and collaboration with other countries, focused on the dismantling of criminal groups linked to drug trafficking and related crimes.
+On the other hand, CICAD observes that the country has not promoted technology transfers among and between OAS member states and international (including regional) organizations but it has promoted information sharing among them.
+Additionally, CICAD notes that Antigua and Barbuda promotes the dissemination of good practices or the exchange of successful research experiences among and between member states and international organizations on drug policies.